Zalexanninev15/PFT-Linux/README.md

 ## Main authors of PFT
 * [friendki11er](https://4pda.ru/forum/index.php?showuser=198744) - author of the original PFT tool for Windows, file to get half-root rights ([post with PFT](https://4pda.ru/forum/index.php?s=&showtopic=952274&view=findpost&p=85383238))
 * [jno](https://4pda.ru/forum/index.php?showuser=312616) - +- ported PFT for Linux (with some reservations) ([original port of PTF on Linux](https://jno.undo.it/cgi-bin/fossil.cgi/PFT4pda/doc))
-* [Zalexanninev15](https://4pda.ru/forum/index.php?showuser=5330563) - minor edits for PTF port for Linux, exclusive installer, new PFT tool for Linux and PFT Linux Project
+* [Zalexanninev15](https://4pda.ru/forum/index.php?showuser=5330563) - minor edits for PTF port for Linux, exclusive installer, new PFT port for Linux and PFT Linux Project

 ## Description
 Tool for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita for Linux.
 The tool used ADB and emmcdl tools.